eddiegaoo/eddiegaoo.github.io/_pages/about.md

 Research Interests
 ======
-Duing my PhD study, I was broadly interested in machine learning, data management, systems, and their intersections.
-Currently, my focus is on RL Infra.
+During my PhD, I developed broad interests in machine learning, data management, systems, and their intersections.
+My research focused on scheduling-oriented optimizations at the framework level to realize efficient and scalable deep learning pipelines, such as T-GNN training and LLM inference serving.

+Currently, in industry, my interests extend across the full AI Infra stack.

 Publications